OpenZeppelin/defender-templates/defender/governance_summary/README.md

 # Governance summary template

-A Defender Autotask to periodically check and display the status of active Governor Bravo contract proposals.
+A Defender Autotask to periodically check and display the status of active proposals on an OpenZeppelin GovernorCompatibilityBravo contract.

 ## Setting up
 1. Setup secrets in `../secrets.dev.yml`, required keys: